mas-4/bunyan/README.md

 Perfect for tracking food intake, symptoms, mood, or any recurring events you want to analyze later.
 No complicated forms or categories - just quick, consistent data capture when you need it.

 ## Features
-- One-word instant logging with automatic timestamps
+- String instant logging with automatic timestamps
 - Filter and search entries
 - Export to CSV for analysis
 - Clean, distraction-free interface